-Matar ka nimona or a green peas curry made during winter is very common in Uttar Pradesh in the winters.
-The dish does have a strange name but it tastes good when made with fresh, sweet peas that one gets in winter.
+Matar ka nimona is a green peas curry made commonly during winter in Uttar Pradesh.
+This matar recipe does have a strange name but it tastes good when made with fresh, sweet peas that one gets in winter.
 I remember mum cooking it during the winter months when I was a child.
 Some people also make it with green chana or fresh green gram.

 It is a relatively simple, homestyle dish that goes well with chapatis and rice both.
 It is another great recipe with peas that come bountiful at this time of the year.

-So here is my recipe of matar ka nimona:
+So here is my matar ka nimona recipe:

 Matar Ka Nimona from UP